OReyesMatte/Reuter_2025/Data_analysis/Data_analysis.md

 - data set: “experiment_3_adsorption_assay.csv”, containing raw phage and bacteria counts of multiple experimental replicates for each phage genotype

 4) Experiment 4: Image analysis of plaque assays
 Data for plaque area and turbidity extracted from the image analysis found in the folder “Plaque_analysis” to visualise morphology differences between phage genotypes.
 Four independent plaque assay plates were imaged for each phage genotype ancestor, F(T101A), F(G322D), and F(S427*) for image analysis.
-The data set was used to generate figures Fig. 3B and Fig. S4
+The data set was used to generate figures Fig. 3B and Fig. S7
 -data set: “experiment_4_plaque_image_analysis.csv”; containing area and turbidity values extracted from the image analysis described in folder “Plaque_analysis”

 5) Experiment 5: Free phages transferred during 30-minute transfer experiment Phage and bacterial counting data for multiple 30-min transfers for phage genotypes ancestor and F(T101A).
 Free phages were quantified at the end of each 30-min transfer to test the simulation prediction of slow-adsorbers (here F(T101A)) being present at higher rates as free phages at the moment of transfer.
-Data was used to generate figure Fig. 4D.
+Data was used to generate figure Fig. 4D and Fig. S9.
 - data set: “experiment_5_30_min_free_phages.csv”; containing raw free phage and bacteria counts

 6) Experiment 6: Decay analysis
 Phage and bacteria counts during a long, host-limiting infection period (< 3 hours) to investigate phage population dynamics of phage genotypes ancestor, F(T101A), F(G322D), and F(S427*) with special emphasis on the decay period.
-Data was used to generate figures Fig. 5B and Fig. S6.
+Data was used to generate figures Fig. 5B and Fig. S12.
 -data set: “experiment_6_decay_analysis.csv”; containing raw phage and bacteria counts

 7) Experiment 7: One-step growth curve of ancestral phage Phage and bacteria counts during the eclipse and rise period of one infection cycle of ancestral phage PhiX174.
 This data was used to estimate the burst size and lysis time of the ancestral phage.
-Data was used to generate Figure Fig. S3.
+Data was used to generate Figure Fig. S6.
 - data set: “experiment_7_OSGC_WT.csv”; containing raw phage and bacteria counts

+8) Experiment 8: Ancestral phage titers 30-minutes and 180 minutes post infection initiation
+The experiment was done the same as stated in Experiment 6 for two additional replicates to visualize titer variations within a sampling time point between biological replicates
+Replicate 1 data was taken from experiment 6.
+The data was used to generate supplementary figure Fig. S2
+- data set: "experiment_8_phage_titer_WT_30_180.csv"